 Does Reading To Your Baby In The Womb Make Them Smarter?

 Your unborn baby is processing light and sound all around them.
 As they grow, their ability to recognize voices grows, thus improving their chances of gaining early recognition of sounds and language once born.
 Reading is an imperative part of development, and so if you read aloud to them, you are doing all the right things!

-As your baby grows and gets ready for its birth, they will not stop at listening to your voice, they will even begin to respond!
+As your baby grows and gets ready for its birth, they will not stop listening to your voice.
+They will even begin to respond!
 A light kick here or a flutter there will prove to you that the bond is strong even before you have officially met.

 When Should You Start Reading To Your Baby In The Womb?